Bush Heritage CEO Gerard O’Neill

 Protecting Hamelin means...

-By purchasing Hamelin we have expanded the total area protected and managed for conservation in the Shark Bay World Heritage Area region by a further 10 per cent.
-It is not often that we have the opportunity to protect a vast property of such national and international importance.
+By purchasing Hamelin we have expanded the total area protected and managed for conservation in the Shark Bay World Heritage Area region by a further 10%.
+It's not often that we have the opportunity to protect a vast property of such national and international importance.

 We’ve assembled a small team tasked with the challenge of caring for Hamelin.
 Our long-term vision is to retain and restore the outstanding conservation values of the reserve and establish Hamelin Station at the forefront of marine and rangelands restoration research.

 Essential to our work will be collaboration with the Yamatji Marlpa Aboriginal Corporation, which represents the Malgana and Nhanda Traditional Owners.
-They are enthusiastic about our purchase of Hamelin and the cultural, conservation and economic opportunities it will create.
+They're enthusiastic about our purchase of Hamelin and the cultural, conservation and economic opportunities it will create.

 Our purchase of Hamelin, with your help, is just one of the many wonderful places that have been protected over the last 25 years.
 In fact, in October this year, we celebrate 25 years since our founding.
 That’s 25 years of conservation excellence, 25 years of protecting Australia’s bush and precious native species, and 25 years of everyday Australians like you, making a difference.